MyroG/MyroP-shader-dump/SomnaGlass/README.md

 ![Showcase](https://github.com/MyroG/MyroP-shader-dump/blob/master/SomnaGlass/Doc/settings.png)

-The shader has two parralax layers : Foreground and background.
+The shader has two parallax layers : Foreground and background.
 Each layer can be customized with the "color", "scroll speed", "distance" and "animation speed" settings.

 Glass color : Here you can change the glass color.
 To made the glass more or less transparent, you can play around with the alpha value
-Somna Edge Fade : Makes the parralax effect more transparent around the edgeys Somna Camera Distance fade : Makes the parralax effect dissapear when you're further away Fresnel : It's a rim light effect
+Somna Edge Fade : Makes the parallax effect more transparent around the edgeys Somna Camera Distance fade : Makes the parallax effect dissapear when you're further away Fresnel : It's a rim light effect
 Lastly, there are also autioLink related settings.